 Fine Arts Admission Requirements

-The admissions application for the 2014-2015 academic year is available here.
-The application deadline is March 1, 2014.
+View the admissions application for the academic year.
+The application deadline is March 1.
 Applications received after March 1 will be reviewed on a space-available basis.
 Applications are accepted on a rolling basis until the program is full.
-For maximum scholarship consideration, apply by December 1, 2013.
-For transfer and transition students, the priority deadline is March 1, 2014.
+For maximum scholarship consideration, apply by December 1.
+For transfer and transition students, the priority deadline is March 1.

 Due to the sequential nature of the curriculum, students are only accepted for the fall semester.
 Portfolios are not a component of the DAAP/UC application process.

 The academic credentials of applicants seeking admission to the School of Art vary each year.
-The freshman class profile for the School of Art is based on the middle 50% of the 2013 entering freshman class:
+The freshman class profile for Fine Arts is based on the middle 50% of the 2017 entering freshman class: